-Overview: The Yvonne L. Munn Center for Nursing Research at MGH is introducing an innovative opportunity for early career nurse researchers to complete postdoctoral training in an academic medical center setting.
-The William F. Connell family has generously provided funding to support numerous opportunities for developing nurse researchers and are extending this funding to support postdoctoral training.
+Overview: The Yvonne L. Munn Center for Nursing Research at MGH has established an innovative and highly successful opportunity for early career nurse researchers to complete postdoctoral training at an academic medical center.
+The William F. Connell family has generously provided funding to support numerous opportunities for developing nurse researchers and are extending this funding to support postdoctoral research training.

 The Yvonne L. Munn Center for Nursing Research at MGH provides an infrastructure that includes resources and training to support research initiatives that advance nursing knowledge related to clinical practice and the achievement of quality patient-centered outcomes.
 The Munn Center, housed within the Institute for Patient Care at MGH, was inspired by the vision and dedication of Yvonne L. Munn, RN, MSN, a nurse leader at MGH from 1984-1993, and her desire to advance nursing research at MGH.
 The official dedication of the Munn Center in 2008 acknowledged the hospital's commitment to nursing and interdisciplinary research collaborations that foster high quality, cost-effective, patient-family-centric care.
-More information about the Munn Center is available at: